 Their answer was the T-series of SLRs, with their overt '80s styling (no counterfeit chrome in sight, just acres of charcoal-painted plastic and rubber on the T50, T70, and T80 models), and more automation than you could shake a transistor at.
 Having created a whole new consumer market segment with the AE-1 and its descendants, Canon now sought to expand downward to try and get compact point & shooters into the SLR fold with the T50.
 The only problem was, ironically, a lack of automation in a few key areas: focusing, film speed setting, and rewind.
 The T50 was going up against the first mature autofocus (AF) 35mm point & shoots that did everything for the user.
 AF was huge for plain-vanilla consumers in the early-'80s, and a manual focus SLR was not even close to meeting that need.
 So Canon went back to the drawing board and came up with the T80, which was basically a hybrid between the lowly T50 and the more advanced T70 (the replacement for the AE-1 Program) with AF thrown in.
 There were two problems with the T80, however.
 First, adding AF pushed the price up considerably higher than the T50 into mid-range SLR territory, and thus far beyond the high-end AF point & shoot market that it was targeting.
 Second, the AF of the T80 frankly...sucked.
 And particularly when compared to its nemesis, the Minolta 7000, which was introduced two months before the T80.
 The 7000 was so much better than the T80 that Canon made a fateful decision one month before the T80's introduction in April 1985: they would scrap any further FD-mount AF development and start completely from scratch.
 The plan was to have a competitive, if not class-leading, AF SLR in time for Canon's 50th anniversary in the photography business in the spring of 1987.

 This decision was to have far-reaching effects: Canon was basically gifting Minolta nearly 24 months to solidify their position as the market leader in AF 35mm SLRs; and any other manufacturers that could get their own competitive models up and running during that period would also get a foot up on Canon.
 On the surface, giving their rivals that much time would appear to be a poor decision.
 But Canon had some sound reasons for their deliberate approach.
 First of all, although they were certainly feeling the effects of the latest SLR bust, Big C had greater margins to withstand the downturn than did other members of the Big 5, particularly Minolta and Nikon, both of which still relied upon their photography divisions for the majority of their profits.
 Canon's diversification into other technologies had made them far less reliant upon photographic sales for overall business success, making them less vulnerable to market fluctuations.
 They thus had the luxury of more time to craft their response to Minolta.
 Second, they had justifiable confidence in their designers and engineers to stand toe-to-toe with anyone in the SLR business.
-Canon had led the way in the automation of the SLR from the mid-'70s onward, and this would hold true with the development of their initially-titled Entirely Organic System.
-This would eventually morph into the more-descriptive Electro Optical System thus retaining the EOS acronym with the admitted loss of esotericity ;-).
+Canon had led the way in the automation of the SLR from the mid-'70s onward, and this would hold true with the development of their preliminarily-titled Entirely Organic System.
+This would eventually morph into the more-descriptive Electro Optical System thus retaining the EOS acronym with an admitted loss of esotericity ;-).

 The key to EOS was that it was intended from the start to be fully electronic, meaning that not only the camera's shutter and focus, but even the aperture in the lens would be activated electronically.
 This would be a first for the industry as all of the other manufacturers retained mechanical activation and stop-down of the aperture until well into the 21st century.
-Canon also differed from their competitors, who all basically copied Minolta's body-motor AF lens-drive system, by promulgating the lens-motor focus drive configuration.
+Canon also differed from their competitors, who all basically copied Minolta's motor-in-body AF lens-drive system, by promulgating the motor-in-lens focus drive configuration.
 This enabled Canon to eliminate another mechanical coupling in favor of simpler electronic contacts for AF operation, while also granting them more flexibility in sizing the motors to suit each lens.
 The sum total of all this innovation was that EOS was at the beginning of a development curve while all of its competition was at least in the middle with their respective lensmounts (even Minolta's new A-mount).
 That meant that Canon would have even more room for innovation with the system in the future.
 The cost of this advancement?
 The abandonment of the FD-mount and thus the alienation of a number of previous Canon shooters who resented having to change their entire system (cameras, lenses, and accessories) over to a totally new mount (called by Canon Electro Focus).
 Ticked off with Canon, such photographers decided they were going to show them and so they changed their entire system to...Minolta or Nikon ;-).
 So again, it might seem upon a cursory glance that Canon was putting their foot in it.
 Which brings us to the titular EOS 650 & 620 models.

 Canon Crashes the AF Party